rjkviegas/course/pills/javascript&JasminePill.md

 });
 ```

 Dang, we're back in the red.
 How do we fix it?
-Oh yeah, you know what time it is - PROTO TIME!
+Oh yeah, we need to add a new method to our Javabuzz class.

 ```javascript
 class Javabuzz {